vercel/next.js/docs/advanced-features/custom-document.md

 ## Caveats

-- `Document` is only rendered in the server, event handlers like `onClick` won't work
+- `Document` is only rendered in the server, event handlers like `onClick` won't work.
 - React components outside of `<Main />` will not be initialized by the browser.
 Do _not_ add application logic here or custom CSS (like `styled-jsx`).
-If you need shared components in all your pages (like a menu or a toolbar), take a look at the [`App`](/docs/advanced-features/custom-app.md) component instead
+If you need shared components in all your pages (like a menu or a toolbar), take a look at the [`App`](/docs/advanced-features/custom-app.md) component instead.
-- `Document`'s `getInitialProps` function is not called during client-side transitions, nor when a page is [statically optimized](/docs/advanced-features/automatic-static-optimization.md)
+- `Document`'s `getInitialProps` function is not called during client-side transitions, nor when a page is [statically optimized](/docs/advanced-features/automatic-static-optimization.md).
+- `Document` does not support [`getServerSideProps`](/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) or [`getStaticProps`](/docs/basic-features/data-fetching#getstaticprops-static-generation).

 ## Customizing `renderPage`